Vandebron/tech-blog/public/posts/cicd-dagster-user-code.md

 _Disclaimer: what we present here is a workaround that we'll keep in place until the moment Dagster releases a version in which the Dagster user code deployment is **actually completely separated** from the system deployment.
 And it works like a charm._

-**Remember: the desired situation is that we do not have to edit the values yaml files (through a PR) and redeploy all of Dagster for every new repo.**
+**Remember: the desired situation is that we do not have to edit the values-yaml files (through a PR) and redeploy all of Dagster for every new repo.**

 First of all, we added an extra ConfigMap in Kubernetes that contains the `values.yaml` for the `dagster/dagster-user-deployments` chart.
 We named it `dagster-user-deployments-values-yaml`.
 The fact that this is a ConfigMap is crucial to prevent conflicts (see next section).